abhishek-235/Dockerfiles/README.md

 ### Dockerfiles

-This branch contains a Dockerfile and docker debian.
-Debian file is used to install the docker inside the docker image.
-So we can launch a docker container from the running container.
+This branch contains a Dockerfile and debian package for jenkins and docker.
+Debian file is used to install the jenkins and docker inside the docker image.

-Docker image contains jenkins and docker installed inside the container When launch a new container using this docker image, jenkins will be autostarted
+When we launch a new container using this docker image, jenkins will be autostarted in the new container.

 * when jenkins autostarted, there is no plugin installed in the jenkins and its completely empty/fresh setup
 * You can install new plugins in the container and can create a new image with pre-installed plugins

+You can download docker image: **abhishek235/ubuntu-jenkins:complete-pipeline** from docker hub.
+This image is created using this docker file and have github, build pipeline plugin installed in the docker image.
+When you launch a new container using this image, here will be the Jenkins username and password:
+username: admin
+password: admin